 Frazier: So let’s talk about the long term ramifications of this rule.
 Is there a longer legal argument that the administration is trying to put together with reference to climate change?

 Puko: So we talked about methane and why that’s important.
 But there is a bigger game here and it ties back to other priorities that have been at the top of the administration’s list.
 I mentioned his aversion to regulations that are based on climate change.
 His administration is full of people who share that philosophy.

 A little bit of history to help understand how this plays out is that one of the pivotal court rulings in the history of environmental policy (and climate change policy in particular) is Massachusetts vs EPA in 2007, which said that greenhouse gas emissions are essentially air pollutants that EPA has to regulate under the Clean Air Act.

 The EPA followed that up in 2009 with what we know as the Endangerment Finding ruling that, in fact, those greenhouse gases do create a danger to public welfare and public health.
 That ruling and that policy combined have created the precedent that the EPA should be regulating greenhouse gas emissions.

 So even if Trump wants to get rid of those regulations, a huge challenge for his administration is this legal precedent.
 It handcuffs them in a real way where they can’t just get rid of these rules without addressing that.

 Frazier: So they clearly don’t like climate regulation on ideological grounds, but certainly also just material grounds.
-It costs companies money to not pollute in that way.
+It costs companies money not to pollute in that way.